sebapersson/petab_sciml/docs/src/format.md

 The aim of the PEtab SciML extension is to facilitate the creation of hybrid models that combine neural network and mechanistic components.
 The extension is designed to keep the dynamic model, neural network model, and PEtab problem as independent as possible, with the models linked in the hybridization and/or condition tables.

 The extension supports three hybrid model types, and a valid PEtab SciML problem can use one or any combination of these types.
-Each of the three types is specified differently:
+The three types are:

 1. **Neural network models in the ODE model’s right-hand side (RHS):** In this scenario, the model (e.g. SBML) file is modified during import by either replacing a derivative or setting a parameter value to a neural network output.
 2. **Neural network models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly inserted in the observable formula.